 Professional Design Tip: Mixing Stained and Painted Cabinets in the Kitchen

-Ask Normandy Designer Lisa McManus and she’ll tell you there are plenty of scenarios where it makes sense to mix stained and painted cabinetry in your kitchen.
+Ask almost any Normandy Designer and they’ll tell you there are plenty of scenarios where it makes sense to mix stained and painted cabinetry in your kitchen.
 You can opt for a painted perimeter and a stained island or vice versa.
-Either way, it can do a lot of good for your kitchen and your home.
+Either way, it can give a fresh look in your kitchen and your home.

-If you have children, island color is especially important to think about.
+If you have children or pets, island color is especially important to think about.
 Painted cabinetry probably isn’t the best choice, because it can easily be kicked and scuffed.
-A stain is easier for hiding stains and smudges.
+A wood stain is easier for hiding spills and smudges.

-In the end of the day, there are plenty of paints and stains to choose from.
-Set up a time with Lisa to plan your kitchen remodel, including how to coordinate your cabinetry colors.
+At the end of the day, there are plenty of paints and stains to choose from.
+Set up a time to plan your kitchen remodel, including how to coordinate your cabinetry colors.
 Or, learn more about kitchen design and the remodeling process by registering to attend an upcoming workshop.
-You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook and Instagram for ideas too.
+You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook and Instagram for ideas, too.